 Another app that provides information to live spectators of the event with ticket info, Stadium guide, menus and maps all accessible from within the app.

 Australian Open app

 Another official Open app here, following all the tennis action down under.
 Again, an essential app (in my opinion) when the Australian Open is due to start at the beginning of the year.
 The app allows users to follow key players and then have push notifications sent to them whenever the particular player is in action.
-News feeds are quick to update and intuitive match centre displays makes finding out what is happening live a simple task.
+News feeds are quick to update and intuitive match centre displays make finding out what is happening live a simple task.

-There’s also good multimedia coverage on the Australian Open app with high-quality photos available as well as video highlights, news videos and player interviews. these types videos go a long way in helping me with my bet choices.
+There’s also good multimedia coverage on the Australian Open app with high-quality photos available as well as video highlights, news videos and player interviews. these types of videos go a long way in helping me with my bet choices.

 US Open app

 Of course, we wouldn’t leave the USA out.
 There’s a dedicated app for the action at Flushing Meadows too!
 Another handy app that gets used each year, especially throughout August and September.
 An impressive home screen provides an interactive service.
 Therefore, giving users access to live scores, news and media as soon as the app is opened.

 Insight and analysis on the app are dealt with by IBM, who have become industry leaders in measuring performance within tennis over the last decade.
 Therefore I felt confident that the information I was viewing could be trusted.